-Snow joke: Edmonton has some great cross-country ski trails.
-You know the type.
-The person who eagerly awaits the changing colour of the leaves, can’t stop smiling when the temperature dips below zero and seems just a little more cheery than normal when Environment Canada announces a snowfall warning.
+Edmonton has some great cross-country ski trails.
+You know the type of person that enjoys them: the person who eagerly awaits the changing colour of the leaves, can’t stop smiling when the temperature dips below zero and seems just a little more cheery than normal when Environment Canada announces a snowfall warning.

 Here are three places that folks who love to kick and glide on skinny skis go to have fun in #YEG: Gold Bar, Capilano and Tiger Goldstick parks.
 There are not many cities in Canada that have groomed, lit trails designated for cross-country skiing, complete with snowmaking, within a 10-minute drive from downtown.
 But Goldbar, Capilano and Tiger Goldstick parks are exactly that.
 On any evening, you might find everyone from Olympians to first-timers skiing through those parks in east Edmonton.

 Your best bet is to leave your car in the main Goldbar parking lot, just east of 50th Street on the south bank of the river valley.
 From there, you will find flat, beginner-friendly trails that meander around the park’s pond.
 And, even for more advanced skiers, the trails that climb and send you careening down through the valley are sure to get your heart rate up.
 From the Goldbar trails, making the effort to go up the hill past the refineries into Tiger Goldstick Park, or crossing 50th Street into Capilano Park, is a great way to add some variety.
 But note that those trails are not lit at night.

 The Goldbar pavilion is also the perfect spot to chat about wax tips or technique with fellow skiers while you warm up, or to sip the hot chocolate you brought along after you’re done on the trails.
 Let’s go skiing!